-- Local public television stations serve as the "C-SPAN" of many State governments, providing access to the State legislative process, Governors' messages, court proceedings and more. - As virtually the only locally-controlled media remaining in America, public television provides more community public affairs programming, more local history and culture, more candidate debates, more specialized agricultural news, more community partnerships to deal with issues of concern like veterans' affairs and more civic information of all kinds than anyone else in the media universe. - Through such programming as American Experience, American Masters, PBS NewsHour, Frontline and the works of Ken Burns, public television tells the story of America more thoroughly and authoritatively than anyone else in the media world. - President Ronald Reagan hailed Ken Burns as "the preserver of the national memory," and Mr. Burns has often said he could not do his work anywhere but in public television.
+- Local public television stations serve as the "C-SPAN" of many State governments, providing access to the State legislative process, Governors' messages, court proceedings and more. - Public television provides more community public affairs programming, more local history and culture, more candidate debates, more specialized agricultural news, more community partnerships to deal with issues of concern like veterans' affairs, and more civic information of all kinds than anyone else in the media universe. - Through such programming as American Experience, American Masters, PBS NewsHour, Frontline and the works of Ken Burns, public television tells the story of America more thoroughly and authoritatively than anyone else in the media world. - President Ronald Reagan hailed Ken Burns as "the preserver of the national memory," and Mr. Burns has often said he could not do his work anywhere but in public television.